 ABOUT

 My name is Louise.
-I was diagnosed with autism in my late forties.
+I was diagnosed with autism in my late forties, and two years later diagnosed with ADHD.

 This blog is my journey from late diagnosis, how I navigate the ups and downs of life, and the strategies I use to cope.

-I also write about my lifestyle, my life experiences, and raising neurodiversity awareness.
+I also write about my lifestyle, my life experiences, and raising awareness about neurodiversity.

-Autism is a spectrum, and it can look different in each person.
-This is one way autism can present.
+Autism and ADHD can look different in each person.
+This is one way they can present.

 This blog is for reference and education only, and not professional advice.
 Please consult a specialist for diagnosis or support.